nickmckenney/Building-a-JSON-API/evaluation.md

 | **1** | _Meets expectactions_ |
 | **2** | _Exceeds expectations_ |

-- __Project Workflow__:
+## Project Workflow
+##### How effectively did you plan, execute, and present this project?
 - The `readme.md` file contains any necessary installation instructions
 - The `planning` folder contains a `wireframes` directory, which in turn contains at least 2 drawings or photos of wireframes and ERDs
 - The `planning` folder contains a `user_stories.md` file, which in turn contains at least 7 user stories (or a link to a Trello board or some other page containing at least 7 user stories)
 - A Github issue was submitted to the `pbj-project2` repository **by 11:00pm on Thursday, August 13th,** containing a link to a YouTube video
 - The video itself and/or the site on which it can be found contains a website or e-mail address through which the creator can be contacted
 - The video is at least 3 minutes long, but **no more than** 5 minutes
 - The video's content contains:
   - A description and demo of the app
   - A code sample explaining one thing of which the creator is proud
   - One thing the creator would do differently next time
   - The next feature the creator would like to implement

-- __Technical Requirements__:
+- A Github issue containing a link to the Github repository and comfort and completeness scores was submitted to the `pbj-project2` repository **by 9:00am on Monday, August 10th**

+## Technical Requirements
+##### How well does your app demonstrate a grasp of the technologies introduced in class?
 - The app contains at least 2 models
 - The app contains at least 1 association
 - At least 1 model incorporates `GET`, `POST`, `PUT`, and `DELETE` routes

-- __Creativity / Interface__:
+## Creativity / Interface
+##### How memorable and enjoyable to use is your app?
-  - The app displays a personal spin or creative element
+- The app displays a personal spin or creative element through its written language, functionality, purpose, and/or CSS
 - The app delivers something of value to the end user: it is not just a login button and an index page

-- __Code Quality__:
+## Code Quality
+##### How able would an uninformed programmer be to reuse and extend your code?
 - The code follows style guidance and best practices covered in class, such as spacing, indenting, modularity, and semantic naming
 - The code is commented only with what is necessary to document what is happening in the code
 - For any page, copying its source code as it appears in the **browser** and pasting it into the [W3 Validator](http://validator.w3.org) yields 0 errors

-- __Deployment and Functionality__:
+## Deployment and Functionality
+##### How accessible is your app to those who may want to explore it?
+- Cursory use of the app by an uninformed user yields no errors that "break" it
 - The app is deployed to Heroku (or another hosting service)
-  - A Github issue containing a link to the Github repository and comfort and completeness scores was submitted to the `pbj-project2` repository **by 9:00am on Monday, August 10th**
 - The contents of the creator's Github repository is identical to that of the Heroku repository
 - The `URL` field of the Github repository contains a link to the deployed version of the app
-  - The app loads and functions without "breaking" the app